203 Southpointe Ct, Murfreesboro, TN

-A little preparation makes installation day go smoothly and protects your home in the process.
-Most of it is simple, but knowing what to do ahead of time prevents delays and surprises.
-Here is a clear checklist for preparing your kitchen for countertop installation.
+A little preparation makes countertop installation day go smoothly, protects your home, and helps the crew work efficiently.
+Most of it is simple, but knowing exactly what to do — and when — prevents delays, surprises, and avoidable stress.
+Here is a clear, complete checklist for preparing your kitchen for countertop installation, along with the reasoning behind each step so you understand why it matters.

 Clear off the old countertops

-Remove everything from your existing countertops and the surrounding area — small appliances, canisters, dish racks, decor, everything.
-The installers need completely clear surfaces to work safely and efficiently.
-Doing this the night before means you are not scrambling when the crew arrives.
+The night before installation, remove everything from your existing countertops and the surrounding area — small appliances, canisters, knife blocks, dish racks, soap dispensers, and decor.
+The installers need completely clear surfaces to remove the old tops and set the new stone safely.
+Doing this ahead of time means you are not scrambling when the crew arrives, and it protects your belongings from dust and accidental bumps during the work.
+Set these items somewhere out of the work zone entirely, not just on the kitchen table nearby.

-If your old countertops are being removed, empty the lower cabinets and any drawers beneath them.
-Removal can create vibration, and clearing these spaces protects your belongings and gives installers access.
-It is also a great chance to declutter before everything goes back.
+If your old countertops are being removed, empty the lower cabinets and drawers beneath them.
+Removing old tops can create vibration, and in some cases the crew needs access to the cabinet interiors to detach the existing surface or secure the new one.
+Clearing these spaces protects your dishes and cookware and gives the installers room to work.
+It is also a perfect opportunity to declutter and wipe out the cabinets before everything goes back in.

 Plan for plumbing and appliances

-Your sink, faucet, and cooktop typically need to be disconnected before old tops come out and reconnected after the new ones are in.
-Coordinate with your fabricator on who handles this — some homeowners arrange a plumber for the disconnect and reconnect.
-Have your new sink and faucet on site if they are being installed with the countertops.
-See our process overview.
+Your sink, faucet, garbage disposal, and cooktop typically need to be disconnected before the old tops come out and reconnected after the new ones are installed.
+Coordinate with your fabricator on who handles this — some homeowners arrange a plumber for the disconnect and reconnect, while in some cases the crew manages parts of it.
+If you are installing a new sink or faucet along with the countertops, have them on site and ready.
+Clarifying this in advance prevents the awkward situation of finished countertops with no working sink.
+For how this fits into the day, see our guide to what to expect on installation day.

 Make a clear path